-One of the most unique features of WordPress is that you can quickly and easily enhance your WordPress web site’s functionality using inexpensive (even completely free) software called ’plugins’.
+One of the main features of the WordPress web content management software is that you can quickly enhance your WordPress website or blog’s functionality using plugins.

-Like most people, you probably use a device like a cell phone.
-What do you do when you would like access to something new on your device like a new application, game or business tool?
+No doubt, you probably have a smart phone.
+What do you do when you would like to access something new on your device like a new software or a business productivity tool?

-An app is a little software that is really simple and easy to install and instantly adds new features and functionality to a mobile device.
+An app is a software application that is very simple and easy to install and immediately adds new features and functionality to your smart phone.

-(Just like you will find social sharing apps …)
+(Just as there are social sharing apps for smart devices …)

-A WordPress plugin is very much like an app.
-You simply install and activate a software application that adds new functionality to your web site …
+A WP plugin is very much like an app.
+You install a software that provides new functionality to your website …

 (… there are also social sharing plugins for WordPress users!)